openrndr/orx/README.md

 ./gradlew publishToMavenLocal snapshot
 ```

-This command will build and publish a snapshot of the next version of the library.
-For example, if the current latest
+This command will build and publish a snapshot of the next version of the library to your local maven repository.
-release is 0.4.2, then it will create a release named "0.4.3-SNAPSHOT" and publish it to your local maven repository.
 The exact version will be shown in the console output during the build process.

 Now you can run the same command again but for this repository.